Sourcing Philosophy & Farms

 Behind the Oaks

-• Intentional about supplemental feed - sourced locally, organic non-GMO, low PUFA.
+- Intentional about feed - organic non-GMO, low PUFA, grown and milled by the same producer

 Trosi Farm